the-technat/WALL-E/docs/sway-de.md

 chmod +x /sbin/clamshell
 ```

+Depending on your laptop the output name for your internal screen might be different.
+You can find the corret name when running `swaymsg -t get_outputs` and looking for your internal display.

 ### Philosohpy about Wayland and XWayland
 Wayland aims to be the new replacement for X. But X is over 20 years old and it's very deep rooted in linux.
 So a switch is not easy.
 When using wayland these days you will almost all times run in situations where applicatons don't support wayland or not by default.
 Luckily there is [XWayland](https://wiki.archlinux.org/title/Wayland#XWayland).
 But those applications that support wayland should run on wayland right?

 So how to manage that.
 My first approach was to set environment variables in `/etc/environment` that forced applications to use wayland.
-But the you get an application that uses the same gui libary but doesn't support it.
+But then you get an application that uses the same gui libary but doesn't support waylabd.
 What do you do?
-You change the environment variable to force all application from this libary to use XWayland.
-Not pretty and not reliable as chaning an environment variable can help one application and refuse another one to start.
+You change the same environment variable to force all applications from this libary to use XWayland.
+Not pretty and not reliable as chaning an environment variables can help one application and refuse another one to start.

 So what I like to do is take the .desktop file of an application that doesn't run with sway **default settings** and modify it so that is launches with the correct environment variables set.
-To prevent if from beeing overwritten by upgrade all custom .desktop files should be located in `~/.local/share/applications`.
-This helps keeping track of which applications needed modifications to run and which ones are working jst fine by default.
+To prevent if from beeing overwritten by upgrades.
+All custom .desktop files should be located in `~/.local/share/applications`.
+This helps keeping track of which applications needed modifications to run and which ones are working just fine by default.
+So when we go and configure system utilities now, remember this approach.

 ## System Utilities
 The sway config assumes that there are some programms for different functionalities already installed.
 This includes a tool for screenshots, clipboard-management or application launching.
 Of course you could change those tools in the sway config to the tools of your choice but most of the time you need to make some adjustments so that the tools work together.
 In this section we are going through all of these system utilities, the one I have choosen and how to make it work with sway.